Hardening x402: PII-Safe Agentic Payments via Pre-Execution Metadata Filtering: Limitations and Future Work

 \subsection{Live Data Replication}

 The most important open question is whether the synthetic prevalence estimates match real x402 traffic on Base~L2.
-We plan to answer this in a companion study (v0.2.1) using Dune Analytics queries to characterise the facilitator ecosystem and an HTTP probe of live endpoints to analyse PII patterns in payment metadata fields.
-The v0.2.0 configuration (\texttt{mode=nlp}, \texttt{min\_score=0.4}, all entities) will be applied as-is to the live corpus; the result will either validate the synthetic estimates or quantify the gap.
+We plan to answer this in a companion study (v0.2.1) using Dune Analytics queries against the Coinbase x402 facilitator contract to extract and analyse a sample of live transaction calldata.
+The v0.2.0 configuration (\texttt{mode=nlp}, \texttt{min\_score=0.5}, all entities) will be applied as-is to the live corpus; the result will either validate the synthetic estimates or quantify the gap.
 Live data replication was blocked at the time of writing by the absence of a confirmed facilitator contract address for Dune query construction.